Notes on Selecting a Hunting Rifle

 Models like the Ruger No. 1 are very accurate but somewhat expensive.
 Single shot New England Arms rifles are probably the least expensive centerfire rifles that can be purchased new

-usually have both barrels side by side with a open sights between the two barrels.
+Double rifles usually have both barrels side by side with an open sight between the two barrels.
 Quality rifles of this type are basically handmade and unbelivably expensive and with good reason.

 With a double barrel shotgun you can be a little sloppy even if the center of the pattern for each barrel doesn't hit in exactly the same place.
 As long as the patterns overlapped to begin with as the distance increases the patterns size increases so that the patterns will continue to overlap pretty much to the same degree.
 With a double rifle using the same sight, both barrels must be perfectly aligned so that the flight path of bullet is paralell.
 If it is not then, if you adjust the sight to hit the point of aim for one barrel then the other barrel will be off.
 The farther the distance the greater the error.
 At a distance of two hundred yards this error might be measured in feet.